Install Outside Temperature Sensor - 2001 Chevy Venture

 Now the fun begins!

-To the left is a picture of the original connector where an extension cable would have been installed if the outside temperature option was present.
+The first picture below is of the original connector where an extension cable would have been installed if the outside temperature option was present.
 It was found near the windshield washer tank.
 While researching this project, I plugged in a thermistor ($2.49 from Radio Shack) and was able to get a valid reading on the temperature display.

 Since I couldn't get the original cable anywhere, this connector was removed and I hard-wired into the cable.
 The 2 pictures below show the wires soldered and then insulated with shrink tubing.
 These wires then go out the side of the engine compartment and run toward the front of the van.